February 8, 2021

-Cattle producers Norman Voyles, Jr., Jimmy Taylor and Andy Bishop are the new leaders of the Cattlemen’s Beef Promotion & Research Board (CBB).
-This officer team is responsible for guiding the national Beef Checkoff throughout 2022.
+Cattle producers Hugh Sanburg, Norman Voyles, Jr. and Jimmy Taylor are the new leaders of the Cattlemen’s Beef Promotion & Research Board (CBB).
+This officer team is responsible for guiding the national Beef Checkoff throughout 2021.

-Voyles, Taylor and Bishop were elected by their fellow Beef Board members during their Winter Meetings, held during the 2022 Cattle Industry Convention in Houston, Texas.
-Voyles, the 2021 vice chair, will now serve as the CBB’s chair, while Taylor will transition from his role as the 2021 secretary-treasurer to become the 2022 vice chair.
-Bishop is the newest member of the officer team, taking on Taylor’s former responsibilities as secretary-treasurer.
+Sanburg, Voyles and Taylor were elected by their fellow Beef Board members during their 2021 Winter Meetings, held virtually this year.
+Sanburg, the 2020 vice chair, will now serve as the CBB’s chair, while Voyles will transition from his role as the 2020 secretary-treasurer to become the 2021 vice chair.
+Taylor is the newest member of the officer team, taking on Voyles’s former responsibilities as secretary-treasurer.

 2021 Chair Hugh Sanburg hails from Eckert, Colo., where he and his brother are managing partners of their primarily horned Hereford cow-calf operation, accompanied by a Registered Hereford operation to complement the commercial herd.
 Sanburg graduated from Colorado School of Mines with a degree in mining engineering in 1983 before moving back to the home ranch in Western Colorado.
 For the past 30-plus years, Sanburg has been an active member of the Colorado Farm Bureau, serving on various boards.
 He is also a member of the Colorado Cattlemen’s Association and is a past chair of the Gunnison Basin Roundtable.
 In 2020, Sanburg received Colorado Farm Bureau’s Service to Ag Award.